GET STARTED | Get Your Fair Cash Offer Today

 Another option is to change the tenants’ living arrangements.
 “If a tenant can no longer afford the rent, landlords can set them up with roommates or move them to smaller, lower-cost units.”

 Ultimately, a Los Angeles landlord should consider their own financial obligations to pay morgage, taxes, insurance, and utility expenses as well.
 Even if you are a Los Angeles landlord and have a Los Angeles tenant who is being communicative about why they cannot pay rent, you the property owner needs to assess your own financial situation and determine if flexibility is something you can provide.
-Will allowing further delayed payments result in an inability for you to make your own mortgage payments?
+Will allowing further delayed payments result in an inability for you to make your own mortgage payments and then, forcing you to consider selling your rental property with tenants in Los Angeles?

 2. Tenants Having Problems With Other Tenants